NCAR/HPC-Docs/docs/compute-systems/derecho/moving-from-cheyenne.md

         at some point in Derecho's lifespan.**

+    - `ncarcompilers` *and linking with libraries*: We continue to recommend the use of the `ncarcompilers` module to facilitate compilation, particularly when using 3rd-party libraries through the `module` system.
+One notable change on Derecho is that `ncarcompilers` no longer assumes which combination of `-l<package_libraries>` the user desires, necessitating manual selection.
+For example, to link a simple Fortran application with NetCDF, the process is slightly changed on Derecho vs. Cheyenne:

+        !!! note "`ncarcompilers` on Derecho requires specifying particular package libraries"

+            The `ncarcompilers` module greatly facilitates linking to 3rd party libraries by injecting `module`-specific linker library search paths into executables.
+This results in executables that can find their dependencies without relying on environment variables at execution time.

+            === "Derecho"
+                Compiling a simple Fortran program that uses NetCDF requires specifying which `-l<package_libs>` are required:
+                 ```pre
+                 module load netcdf
+                 ifort -o foo.exe foo.f90 -lnetcdf
+                 ```
+                 This change allows for broader support of packages that introduce multiple libraries, resolving ambiguity in the users' intent.
+            === "Cheyenne"
+                Compiling a simple Fortran program that uses NetCDF on Cheyenne assumes which `-l<package_libs>` are required, and this detail is hidden from the user:

+                 ```pre
+                 module load netcdf
+                 ifort -o foo.exe foo.f90
+                 ```

 - **PBS Job Submission**:  PBS is use to launch jobs on Derecho similar to Cheyenne.
 Job submission and monitoring via `qsub`, `qstat`, `qdel` etc... are similar between the systems.
     - *Queues*: On Derecho the default PBS queue `main` takes the place of the three queues `regular`, `premium`, and `economy` on Cheyenne.